 NeRFs~\cite{mildenhall2021nerf} and 3DGS~\cite{kerbl20233d} are widely adopted photorealistic scene representations, capturing fine geometry and appearance.
 NeRFs regress a 5D plenoptic function~\cite{bergen1991plenoptic} using an MLP network to parameterize density and view-dependent radiance, while 3DGS employs anisotropic Gaussian primitives for real-time novel-view-synthesis.

 Recently, there has been growing interest in real-time reconstruction~\cite{meuleman2025fly,lin2025longsplat}.
 However, these methods generally underperform compared to offline counterparts and require substantial view overlap between frames.
 In contrast, approaches that address the long-term evolution of scenes remain less explored, focusing on updating representations from sparse and intermittent captures~\cite{ackermann2025clsplats,wu2023cl}.
-Cheng \etal~\cite{cheng2025lt} proposed a multimodal strategy incorporating LiDAR to enable targeted updates in 3DGS.
 Closely related is continual learning for photorealistic scene representations~\cite{ackermann2025clsplats,zeng2025gaussianupdate,cai2023clnerf,wu2023cl}.
-CL-NeRF~\cite{wu2023cl} introduces lightweight expert adaptors with conflict-aware distillation, while CLNeRF~\cite{cai2023clnerf} adopts generative replay with incremental updates in NeRFs.
-However, these approaches inherit NeRF’s slow inference and long runtimes.
+NeRF-based continual learning approaches~\cite{wu2023cl,cai2023clnerf} utilize distillation or generative replay but inherit slow inference and longer optimization times.
 GaussianUpdate~\cite{zeng2025gaussianupdate} proposes a three-stage optimization pipeline requiring substantial training iterations.
 CL-Splats~\cite{ackermann2025clsplats} introduces a local optimization kernel to calculate gradients only for changed primitives, yet cannot robustly handle global appearance variations, particularly the illumination shifts often present between real-world inspection scenarios.

+Long-term scene representations are also well-explored in robotics for autonomous navigation.
+To maintain spatial consistency in dynamic environments, these systems utilize volumetric representations~\cite{schmid2022panoptic,fu2022planesdf}, object-aware tracking~\cite{qian2023pov,zhu2024living}, unified metric-semantic frameworks~\cite{schmid2024khronos}, and recently, 3DGS~\cite{yugay2025gaussian}.

 Continual learning approaches~\cite{ackermann2025clsplats,zeng2025gaussianupdate,wu2023cl,cai2023clnerf} focus on updating representations while facilitating history recovery.
 In contrast, we focus on updating the representation with minimal training overhead, enabling frequent repeated inspections.
 To this end, we propose a simple selective modeling strategy that only reconstructs changed regions, guided by our change masks and the change representation, followed by fusion with existing primitives.
 A lightweight global optimization step ensures consistency, enabling updates within seconds while robustly handling both geometric and appearance changes, including global illumination variations.